Legion2/CorsairLightingProtocol/README.md

    Somewhere in the list of devices, there should be a device called "Lighting Node PRO".
 1. Now open [iCUE](https://www.corsair.com/icue) there you should see the "Lighting Node PRO".

+> If you have any problem during setup you may find the solution in the [Troubleshooting section](https://github.com/Legion2/CorsairLightingProtocol/wiki/Troubleshooting).

 ## Use the Lighting Node PRO

 ![iCUE RGB Strip example](extra/images/iCUE.jpg)